DigvijaysinhGohil/Godot-Shader-Lib/README.md

 # Godot-Shader-Lib
 Visual shader node library for Godot engine.
-The addon supports Godot versions 4.x!
+The addon supports Godot versions 4.1.0 and above!

 Adds various extra nodes to use in built-in visual shader editor.
 # Installation